Current as of August 2014 | Download print version (in PDF)

 No formal legal rules restrict NPO involvement in the legislative process.
 Organizations commonly debate legislative proposals through the mass media and communicate their opinions to the National People's Congress (NPC) and the Chinese People's Political Consultative Conference (CPPCC) (an advisory body that meets at the same time as the NPC), as well as to provincial and municipal legislatures.

 Though no explicit rules exist, NPOs are generally forbidden to engage in political activity surrounding an election, except for trade unions and certain affiliated organizations of the Chinese Communist Party.

 Many CNIs and private foundations have been established by for-profit organizations.
 Founders of a CNI or a foundation are permitted to control it throughout its existence.
 Although it is not explicitly provided in the regulations, control may be established by the statute of a civil non-enterprise institution or a foundation.
-In practice, a public institution is wholly controlled by its founding organization, ordinarily a government agency.
+In practice, a public institution is wholly controlled by its founding organization, which is ordinarily a government agency.

 In theory, a Chinese NPO could be controlled by an American charitable organization, which would have to be disclosed in the affidavit accompanying its establishment.
 According to the Regulations for the Administration of Foundations (2004), foreign individuals and organizations may establish foundations in China, and foreigners are eligible for the positions of president and officers of foundations as long as they reside in China no fewer than three months a year.
 Generally the only form of social organization that foreigners can legally join is a foreign chamber of commerce, such as the American Chamber of Commerce-People's Republic of China (AmCham China) and the British Chamber of Commerce in China.
 The discussions about new regulations for social organizations indicate that foreigners may be permitted to join and perhaps to found certain kinds of social organizations.